 When you use the supported cipher suites listed here, the BEAST attack status will be shown as vulnerable.
 Note that this is a client-side vulnerability caused by the TLSv1 protocol.
 You can make the BEAST status protected by removing TLSv1, which will make clients with TLSv1 unusable.
 Therefore, it is recommended tofixed this from the client side.

 From Firefox 39.0 onwards, the browser does not allow to access Web sites that support DHE with keys less than 1023 bits (not just DHE_EXPORT).
 768/1024 bits are considered to be too small and vulnerable to attacks if the hacker has enough computing resources.

-To use AES-256, the Java JCE Unlimited Strength Jurisdiction Policy files need to be installed.
+- To use AES-256, the Java JCE Unlimited Strength Jurisdiction Policy files need to be installed.
 Download them from http://www.oracle.com/technetwork/java/javase/downloads/index.html, if your java installation does not have it installed.